mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   1. Toggle between Absolute and Relative pitch slider mode.
   2. Customize the colors for decks A, B, C, and D.

-Making these changes is still a little awkward and we will be making controller preferences easier to change in the future.
-For now you'll have to make a small change to the mapping script file.
-Don't worry, the actual edit only involves replacing a single word in a text file.
+To make these changes, you need to edit to the mapping script file.

 1. Open Mixxx Preferences and select the Kontrol S3 in the side list.
 2. There will be a box labeled Preset Info, and that box will have a section